Skip to content

 For a single savory drink:

 Pour 1 to 2 oz of concentrate into a glass with ice.
-Add 5 to 6 oz of your base liquid (tomato juice, Clamato, carrot juice, vegetable broth).
+Add 4 to 5 oz of your base liquid (tomato juice, Clamato, carrot juice, vegetable broth).
 Add spirit if desired (vodka, gin, tequila, whiskey, or none).
 Stir and garnish.

 Start with one ounce of concentrate per five ounces of base and adjust up or down based on how bold you want the flavor.
-You learn your preference quickly and then hit it every time.
+You'll learn your preference quickly and hit it every time.

 For a single botanical drink: